novoalab/m6ABasecaller_per_read_analysis/README.md

 ### 3. Analysis of m6ABasecaller results at per-read level

-Please see [this section](https://github.com/novoalab/m6ABasecaller/tree/main/PerRead_Analysis) for details on how to analyze m6ABasecaller results at per-site level.
+Please see [this section](https://github.com/novoalab/m6ABasecaller/tree/main/PerRead_Analysis) for details on how to analyze m6ABasecaller results at per-read level.

 ## Dependencies and versions